oreinecke/couchgis/README.md

 ###`doc.time`

-In every table that I had to review, date information was a mess.
+In every attribute table that I had to review, date information was a mess.
 There's always a column for day/month/year, probably with one of them missing, and the year had either four or two digits.
 Or worse, somehow a start and end date was given as `MONTH_BEG` `YEAR_BEG` `DAY_END` or whatever.

 [Dates or ranges of dates](couchgis/views/lib/ranges.js) are expressed as a string as such: